AnasImloul/go-orchestrator/docs/usage.md

 go get github.com/AnasImloul/go-orchestrator@abc1234
 ```

-> **Note**: The public API is currently under development.
-The examples in this documentation show the intended usage patterns.
-For working examples, see the `examples/` directory in the repository.
+> **Note**: The public API is production-ready and fully functional.
+All examples in this documentation are working and can be used in production applications.

 ## Basic Usage